yebyen/urbinit/README.md

 #### tl;dr if you're familiar with docker

-If you are on a real 64-bit host with Docker, you may optionally just omit any `:i686` that you find in the instructions below.

-At press time the latest `:i686` tags were actually newer than `yebyen/urbinit` `:latest`, but YMMV.
+If you are on a real 64-bit host with Docker, you may optionally just omit any `:i686` that you find throughout the instructions.
+Docker does not support 32-bit hosts but at press time the latest `:i686` tags were actually newer than `yebyen/urbinit:latest`, YMMV.
+Lately I do most of my work on 32-bit hosts.

 1. `docker pull yebyen/urbinit` or `docker pull yebyen/urbinit:i686`
 2. `docker tag yebyen/urbinit:i686 novfes-lodzod`